securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

 Setting Up the Certificate Authority
 ------------------------------------

-1. Change to the path for your project's workspace:
+1. Change to the path of your workspace:

     .. code-block:: console